Frequently Asked Questions

 Please ask your GP to contact me to enquire or email via the contact page.

-Yes, I consider and prescribe medications including for ADHD in the course of my care, but I do preference time, holistic approaches and integrative testing or supplements to support any contributing causes for various symptoms to lessen.
-If time is of the essence, I balance risks and benefits of targeted nutrients, well studied herbs and medications in conversation with parents to provide a treatment sooner.
+Yes, I consider and prescribe medications including for ADHD in the course of my care, but I do preference time for integrative testing and holistic approaches - often including supplements - to support any contributing causes to lessen.

 Initial Consultation